 Of the 16 million American soldiers who served in the Second World War, about 620,000 are in their 90s.
 About 400 war veterans breathe their last every day, according to a report by the National World War II Museum.

 When Rishi Sharma realized that neither there was a proper mechanism to preserve the fading memories and dying experiences of the grey-haired war veterans nor did the Library of US Congress have a sufficient collection of their stories, he took up this colossal task as his tribute to the American heroes who are nearing the sunset of their lives.

 He has estimated a period of 10 years to cover the video interviews of the US’ surviving WWII veterans.
 Unlike other 19-year-olds, he has buried himself in this noble project, keeping aside the typical priorities of his age like dating and finding a job.
 He raised about $3,300 through crowd-funding after his person savings fell short of the campaign.

-Los Angeles-based Rishi Sharma has already conducted video interviews of 160 Second World War heroes in Oregon and across the California Coast.
+Los Angeles-based Rishi Sharma has already conducted video interviews of 250 Second World War heroes in Oregon and across the California Coast.
 The next destination is Arizona.
-He will be traveling to Hawaii to catch up with a few war veterans on December 7, the 75th anniversary of the Pearl Harbor attack.
+He also traveled to Hawaii to catch up with a few war veterans on December 7, the 75th anniversary of the Pearl Harbor attack in 2016.